otrv4/otrv4/architecture-decisions/005-mix-key.md

 ### Consequences

-Using a 3072 DH function to produce the mix key charges data message encryption with 56 bytes of extra key material that may cause some transport protocols to fragment these messages.
+Using a 3072 DH function to produce the mix key extends data messages size in 56 bytes of extra key material that may cause some transport protocols to fragment these messages.

 [1](http://cacr.uwaterloo.ca/techreports/2016/cacr2016-06.pdf)
 [2](https://eprint.iacr.org/2011/506.pdf)